fraserivison/apex-adventures/README.md

 Navigation Bar featured on every page

 Gallery page with testimonials
+Hover feature to make sharks look like they're coming out

 CTA at the bottom of the Home and Shark Facts pages to redirect customers to the booking page.